Back to Blog

 Decision Framework

-1. Use a Cost of Living Calculator: Input your current salary and location, along with the new salary and location, to see how your purchasing power changes.
+1. Run the Numbers: Use a cost of living calculator to compare your current salary and location with the new offer.
+This shows you exactly how your purchasing power changes.

 Real-World Scenario